docsforadobe/after-effects-plugin-guide/docs/intro/debugging-plug-ins.md

 # Debugging Plug-ins

 The best way to learn the interaction(s) between After Effects and plug-ins is running the samples in your debugger.
-Spending some quality time in your compiler’s debugger, and a sample project that closely resembles your plug-in, can really pay off.
+Spending some quality time in your compiler's debugger, and a sample project that closely resembles your plug-in, can really pay off.

-Once you’ve got the plug-in building directly into the plug-ins folder as explained above, here’s how to specify After Effects as the application to run during debug sessions:
+Once you've got the plug-in building directly into the plug-ins folder as explained above, here's how to specify After Effects as the application to run during debug sessions:

 On Windows: